emberjs/rfcs/text/0730-semver-for-ts.md

 -   a property is removed from the type entirely, since some of the user's existing uses of the type will break, even if the property was optional ([optional][optional-removed], [required][required-removed])

-A change to a user-constructable type is breaking when:
+A change to a user-constructible type is breaking when:

 -   a required property is added to the type, since all of the user's existing constructions of the type will be incorrect ([new-required-property][required-added])

-A change to a non-user-constructable object type is breaking when:
+A change to a non-user-constructible object type is breaking when:

 -   a `readonly` object property type becomes a *less specific ("wider") type*, for example if it was previously `string` but now is `string | string[]`—since the user's existing handling of the property will be wrong in some cases ([playground][wider-property]—the playground uses a class but an interface or type alias would have the same behavior).